aaronbloomfield/ics/uva/syllabus.md

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since there are no other exams scheduled during that time, it is unlikely that you will have a conflict.

 **Regrades:** You may submit graded homeworks and exams for regrading within 4 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][5].
 As long as people submit responsibly, I will not institute a frivolous regrade policy that existed in CS 2150 (if one is instituted, you will be told of this ahead of time).
-This 10 day time limit will be strictly enforced.
+This time limit will be strictly enforced.

 **Computing resources:** There are two specific computer resources needed for this course: